This TCI v10 is EOL (End Of Live) and has been replaced by a new TCI v11

 - 1 input for Kill switch.

 - Coil Over Voltage: Max 430v

-- Coil protection: shut off after 2sec without pickup signal.
+- Coil protection: shut off after 2sec if no pickup signal.

 - Power supply voltage DC 10 to 16 volts.